Carpooling

 Carpooling Services

-Carpooling does not have to be done by the individual and there are carpooling services available throughout the St. Louis region.
-Several organizations offer ridematching services where people looking for a ride or riders can input their information and the organization will match you with a carpool or vanpool that might work for you.
-Several carpooling service options are listed within the Discover More tab.
+There are carpooling services available throughout the St. Louis region.
+Several organizations offer ridematching services where people looking for a ride or riders can input their information, and the organization will match you with a carpool or vanpool that might work for you.
+Several of these services are listed under the Discover More tab.

 Things to Consider